nordnet/next-api-v2-examples/python3/README.md

 ## Install and run
 1. Download the `nordnet/next-api-v2-examples` repo
-2. Run and provide your API-key, country code and the path to your private key
+2. Run test_program.py and provide your API-key, country code and the path to your private key

+This repo also includes a small program called sign.py which takes a private key file and a challenge and prints the corresponding signature.
+This can be used to debug your own signature code.
 ```
 cd python3
 pip3 install -r requirements.txt